smithje/RGB_LED_Driver/README.md

 ```

-NOTE: You will likely need to run this as root or use sudo because of the sudo interface.
+NOTE: You will likely need to run this as root or use sudo because of the I2C interface, unless you jump through a bunch more hoops.
+Using sudo can be tricky
+because of the PYTHONPATH.
+You can do something like this, though:

+        sudo PYTHONPATH=$PYTHONPATH:/path/to/Adafruit_PWM_Servo_Driver ./RGB_Driver.py -r 0 4095 --repeat 3 -o

+Alternatively, you could just copy RGB_Driver.py into the Adafruit_PWM_Servo_Driver directory to save yourself some grief.

 There are two modes: